victorjoos/PokemOz/Rapport/Rapport.md

 #### Tile {-}
 ![Tile State Diagram](TileState.pdf)

 A Tile on the map has an easy state diagram.
 Each tile has a set of fixed coordinates that can be used by other port-objects to send a tile some messages, through the MapController.
 The `reserved` and `leaving` intermediate states allow a tile to refuse new Trainers wanting to go on a tile while another trainer is not yet on the tile, but is animating to it at the moment.
+The text next to the arrows are the messages received by a tile that trigger the state change.

 #### PlayerController {-}